Glycyrrhizin

 place of hepatocytes damage.
 Endotoxin-activated Kupffer cells

-affects mitochondria leading to release of ROS (hydrogen peroxide
+affects mitochondria leading to release of ROS (hydrogen

-radical, hydroxyl radical, particularly superoxide radical) and
+peroxide radical, hydroxyl radical, particularly superoxide

-clinical studies that patients with alcoholic liver disease have
+been established by clinical studies that patients with

-increased levels of the inflammatory cytokines IL-1, IL-6, and
+inflammatory cytokines IL-1, IL-6, and TNF-α as well as the

-TNF-α as well as the chemokine IL-8 and other cytokines.
+chemokine IL-8 and other cytokines.

-Alcohol might enhance the sensitivity of hepatocytes, consequently
+Alcohol might enhance the sensitivity of hepatocytes,

-regulation of immune response and controls the activities of
+in regulation of immune response and controls the activities of

 numerous genes, including those that expresses TNF-α & its